TheMaster3558/toppy/docs/cog.rst

 2. Load the extension

 discord.py's extensions are async but some forks are not.
-This library will automatically adjust it based on your library
+This library will automatically adjust it based on your library.

 .. code:: py